teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 The blob heap contains a sequence of length-prefixed byte sequences (blobs).
 Indices to the heap point to the first byte of the blob's length.
 The first blob is always empty.

-The length of a blob is stored as a variable-length unsigned integer:
+The length of a blob is stored as a variable-length unsigned integer (adopted from [ECMA-335][ecma]):

 * If the first one byte of the blob is 0&zwnj;_bbbbbbb_<sub>2</sub>, then the rest of the 'blob' contains the _bbbbbbb_<sub>2</sub> bytes of actual data.
 * If the first two bytes of the blob are 10&zwnj;_bbbbbb_<sub>2</sub> and _x_, then the rest of the 'blob' contains the (_bbbbbb_<sub>2</sub> << 8 + _x_) bytes of actual data.
 * If the first four bytes of the blob are 110&zwnj;_bbbbb_<sub>2</sub>, _x_, _y_, and _z_, then the rest of the 'blob' contains the (_bbbbb_<sub>2</sub> << 24 + _x_ << 16 + _y_ << 8 + _z_) bytes of actual data.

-> The rules for encoding the length are adopted from [ECMA-335][ecma].

 The blob heap MAY contain unreachable data (for purposes like alignment).